Spherically symmetric vacuum solutions in 1-Parameter New General Relativity and their phenomenology: 1PNGR in spherical symmetry

 In teleparallel gravity, it is usually assumed that the tetrad and spin connection follow the same symmetries.
 This condition can be achieved by introducing the vector fields $Z_\zeta = Z_\zeta^\mu(x) \partial_\mu$ on the spacetime, such that the tetrad and spin connection are invariant under the flow of the fields, see \cite{Hohmann:2019nat,Hohmann:2019fvf}, yielding

 where $\lambda^{a}_{\zeta}{}_{b}$ defines the Lie algebra homomorphism mapping the symmetry algebra of the vector fields $Z_\zeta$ into the Lorentz algebra.
-The above equations therefore take the same role in the teleparallel geometry as the Killing equations in Riemannian geometry.
+The above equations therefore take the same role in the teleparallel geometry as the Killing equations in Riemannian geometry, while taking into account that the tetrad and spin connection are defined only up to a local Lorentz transformation.
+The intuitive picture behind this definition is that any given solution to the symmetry condition \eqref{eq:tpsymm}, consists of a tetrad and a spin connection which change along the flow of the symmetry generating vector fields by a local Lorentz transformation only.
+This ensures that the resulting metric-affine geometry defined by the metric and teleparallel affine connection becomes invariant.
+Due to the local Lorentz invariance, and thus the freedom to choose a Lorentz transformation at any point, one may always choose a particular gauge, which then enters as an additional condition on the solution alongside with the symmetry condition, so that the symmetry of the remaining gauge-fixed field variables becomes less obvious.
 For the case of spherical symmetry (i.e., invariant under the group $\mathrm{SO(3)}$), one finds that the most general tetrad in the Weitzenb\"{o}ck gauge $\omega^a{}_{b\mu} \equiv 0$ is given by

 in the usual spherical coordinates $(t, r, \vartheta, \varphi)$, where $C_i=C_i(t,r)$ are six unknown functions depending on the radial and time coordinates.
 By using Eqs.~\eqref{sphtetrad}, the line element takes the form